Terromur/cachymod/README.md

 # CachyMod

-Run a 6.11 or 6.12 kernel with lazy preemption capability on [CachyOS](https://cachyos.org/).
+Run a kernel with lazy preemption capability on [CachyOS](https://cachyos.org/).

 If running NVIDIA graphics, first switch to DKMS for future proof CachyOS updating the NVIDIA stack to a later release.